What are Sport Injuries?

 How is prevention better than cure?

 Our Hertfordshire based sports injury clinic will ensure that you understand how to potentially prevent a re-occurrence of an injury.
-Often, an injury will occur due to a combination of underlying biomechanical issues that aren’t necessary representative of the injured area.
+Often, an injury will occur due to a combination of underlying biomechanical issues that aren’t necessarily representative of the injured area.

 A great example of this is: A recreational runner training for an event is struggling with some lateral (outside) knee pain during running or using the stairs as they increase their training program mileage.
 The pain is on the outside of the knee, but is the knee the ONLY problem because that’s where the pain is?